 Cells are identified with a two element list with item id and column id.

 A new subcommand cellselection is added, mirroring the present selection.
-In addition the cellselection set and cellselection add commands get a version for selecting a rectangular range.
+In addition the cellselection commands get a version with two arguments for selecting/modifying a rectangular range.
+Only cells in displayed columns are allowed for rectangular selection.

 The identify subcommand is updated with the cell option.